 trees that threaten the highway.

 In order to safely remove the trees, our contractor crews will need to close the right shoulder of westbound SR 522 approaching and along the off-ramp to SR 202.
-They will also need to completely close that off-ramp up to three nights.
+They may also need to completely close that off-ramp up to three nights.

-Unfortunately, there is no short detour for overnight drivers on westbound SR 522 who need to get into Woodinville when the ramp is closed.
+Unfortunately, there is no short detour for overnight drivers on westbound SR 522 who need to get into Woodinville if the ramp is closed.
 A signed detour will be set up along westbound SR 522 to northbound Interstate 405, off at Northeast 195th Street/Beardslee Boulevard in Bothell, then onto southbound I-405, eastbound SR 522 and off at SR 202.

 |The detour during the SR 522 tree removal job won’t be a short one so be sure to add extra time to your trips.|